The Mathematical Basics and the Results of the Theory of physical structures

 \\

 We shall note in conclusion that V.A.
-Kyrov, in his note [18], simultaneously with the classification of the four-metric phenomenologically symmetric geometries of rank 3 on one set, which is at the end of \S3, built the classification of the four-metric physical structures (phenomenologically symmetric geometries of two sets) of rank (2,2).
+Kyrov, in his note [18], simultaneous- \ ly with the classification of the four-metric phenomenologically symmetric geometries of rank 3 on one set, which is at the end of \S3, built the classification of the four-metric physical structures (phenomenologically symmetric geometries of two sets) of rank (2,2).